-Singapore is a dwelling to many individuals coming from different cultures.
+Singapore is a dwelling for many individuals coming from different cultures.
 People with different social backgrounds possess a perspective on medical treatments and overall medicine inherent to their original culture.
-While some will prefer traditional medicinal methods, others will rather choose modern medicine and its quick-result treatments.
+While some will prefer traditional medicinal methods, others will choose modern medicine and its quick-result treatments.

-When evoking traditional patterns of health treatments, some practices instantly come to mind such as acupuncture, herbal concoctions, and Tui Na massages, which are gaining more popularity ever since the Traditional Chinese Medicine (TCM) Practitioners Act has active since 2000.
+When evoking traditional patterns of health treatments, some practices instantly come to mind, such as acupuncture, herbal concoctions, and Tui Na massages, which are gaining more popularity since the Traditional Chinese Medicine (TCM) Practitioners Act has been active since 2000.

-As Singapore is made up of people coming from different backgrounds, the city’s medicine combines Traditional Chinese Medicine with Western Medicine and values them equally.
+As Singapore comprises people from different backgrounds, the city’s medicine combines Traditional Chinese Medicine with Western Medicine and values them equally.

-One can go for any of the two treatment processes as they find suitable; the main aim is to recover from the medical situation.
-Apart from going through such medical procedures, a patient wants to avoid any kind of side-effects, discomfort, and pain.
+One can go for any of the two treatment processes they find suitable; the main aim is to recover from the medical situation.
+Apart from undergoing such medical procedures, a patient wants to avoid side effects, discomfort, and pain.
 All they need is an experienced specialist who offers treatment at a reasonable price while giving them the best results.

-As traditional methods take a complementary position to modern medicine, it remains a non-mainstream practice, making it unavailable in many hospitals.
+As traditional methods are complementary to modern medicine, it remains a non-mainstream practice, making them unavailable in many hospitals.

 Here’s a chart comparing traditional Chinese medicine and western medicine treatment followed for an ankle injury: